ShirleyWISiu/LigTMap/README.md

 Welcome to the LigTMap target and activity prediction for small molecules.
 This method currently support prediction for 17 target classes including 6000+ protein targets.
+This code includes the main prediction workflow and all data/models so it can be run offline in your working computer.
+However, for better visualization of the prediction result, our web server is recommended.

 > Visit our online server at https://cbbio.online/LigTMap/

+The code is still in its developmental stage.
+You are welcome to feedback or join us to contribute to making target prediction a truly powerful method for novel drug discovery!

 ## Software requirements:
 Anaconda, RDKit, Openbabel, MOPAC2016, ODDT, PSOVina, MGLTools, and Python libraries.